 The NAV shall be calculated up to two decimal places.
 However the AMC reserves the right to declare the NAVs up to additional decimal places as it deems appropriate.
-Separate NAV will be calculated and disclosed for each Plan / Option.
+Separate NAV will be calculated and disclosed for each Plan / Option..

-The AMC will calculate and disclose the NAV of the Scheme on all the Business Days.
+The AMC will calculate and disclose the first NAV of the Scheme within a period of 5 business days from the date of allotment under the new Fund Offer Period.
+Subsequently, the NAVs will be calculated and disclosed on all the Business Days.